 CC3D has developed the ability for printing multiple materials simultaneously, in order to produce a part which is completely ready to be used.
 All the composite pieces will be in as it comes out of the 3D printer.
 This process is being termed the ‘continuous scaled manufacturing’ by the parent company Continuous Composites.

 Advantages of continuous fiber using 3D technology

 The 3D printing technology has many advantages.
 It has the ability to 3D print functional and strong materials for the core, including carbon fiber optics, metal wire, polymer encasement, and thermoset resin.
-The company CC3D is awaiting a patent for its AMG technology, which uses multiple printing heads and tubular techniques.
-This AMG tech will enable huge structures like buildings, cars and planes etc to be 3D printed out from a single 3D printer.
+Furthermore, the company CC3D is awaiting a patent for its AMG technology, which uses multiple printing heads and tubular techniques.
+Moreover, this AMG tech will enable huge structures like buildings, cars and planes etc to be 3D printed out from a single 3D printer.

 The CC3D edge

 CC3D has the edge over its rival companies as it uses UV light as a core ‘curing’ factor which powers it to print into ‘free space’ at very fast speeds.
 The AMG technology has almost limitless build volume.
 The process can facilitate fiber optics for analysis at real time, of any printed structure.
 It can also handle high temperature and high current.